 Tips.
 Take a change of clothes.
 Don’t be shy.
 Pre-drink.
 Keep your head above water and mouth shut (many solved this by attaching theirs to another).

 What the eff is a Jager Train?
-This is a Jager Train, perfectly executed at Retox Bar on a Monday night.
+This is a Jager Train (see vid), perfectly executed at Retox Bar on a Monday night.
 I like Jager.
 I like Jager bombs.
 I underestimated what five in a row did to a person.
 Immobilising hangover be damned, I’d do it all over again for the spectacle.

 We ended up here after they cancelled the boat party due to poor weather.
 Shame.
 I was really looking forward to it.
 There’s something else about getting social off dry land.

-But as pretty good compensation, we didn’t spend a single cent while we were there though and we three girls rolled out of there early.
+But as a pretty good compensation, we didn’t spend a single cent when we went and we three girls rolled out at the end.
 Why?
 Some wasted Canadian dude basically shouted the whole table.
 In fairness, if you’re going to shout a bar, this is the place.
 And there was a game called Touch the Cup to blame.
 I’ve never played it, never heard of it and even sat out the first couple of rounds to really understand it.
-Because you know understanding and playing it well is how drinking games work.
+Because, you know, understanding and playing it well is how drinking games work.
 Said no player ever.

 And there’s Karaoke for you to show off your newly liquid enhanced stage moves.